Information for Parents

 Istituto Lorenzo de’ Medici offers a range of services and extracurricular activities that aim to enhance students’ overall study abroad experience, by promoting close friendships and encouraging involvement in academic life and Italian culture.
 LdM is dedicated to helping all incoming undergraduates and postgraduates adjust to their host city and new environment, but the ongoing support of familiar people is essential to making the time in Italy successful.

 We invite family and friends to follow LdM on Facebook, Instagram, TikTok and Linkedin for campus news and events.
-For further insight into student life in Italy, visit LdM’s YouTube channel LdM News, or the Student Life page for Florence and Tuscania.
+For further insight into student life in Italy the Student Life page for Florence and Tuscania.